mayralgr/questions-answers/questions/javaScript&timers.md

 * Queue of callbacks  → where the callbacks from the api’s are added before they pass to the stack

-Eventhough `setTimeOut` and `SetInterval` are used with indication of time
+Even though `setTimeOut` and `SetInterval` are used with an indicator of time

 ```Javascript
 setTimeout(